VimsRocz/IMU/docs/PlottingExamples.md

 # Plotting Examples and Reporting Template

 This page provides ready-to-use snippets for visualising your IMU data and a template for documenting the results.
+See the [standardized legend terms](PlottingChecklist.md#standardized-legend-terms) for the naming convention used in the plots.

 ## Plot ZUPT-Detected Intervals and Accelerometer Variance